 Sheraton Tables have a distinctive design.
 Credit: Regent Antiques

-Of quite a different type are the two-tier Sheraton tables.
+Of quite a different type of colonial tea table are the two-tier Sheraton tables.
 These are found in either mahogany or satinwood and have the effect of two oval trays one over the other.
 A loose tray of plate glass is made to fit the top, and the tea items are brought in on this and set on top.
 These tables are rather high but some people prefer this and the lower tray makes a very convenient receptacle for plates and cakes.

 Tea was a luxury item kept in a Tea-Poy.
 Credit: Thakeham Furniture and Windsor House Antiques